User Session Recording Technology for Security and Compliance Training Course

 Secure coding in PHP

-21 HoursThis course equips PHP developers with essential skills to fortify applications against modern internet-based threats.
-It explores web vulnerabilities through practical PHP examples that extend beyond the OWASP Top Ten, addressing injection attacks, script injections, flaws in PHP session handling, insecure direct object references, file upload issues, and more.
-PHP-specific vulnerabilities are categorized into common patterns such as inadequate or incorrect input validation, poor error and exception handling, misuse of security features, and time- or state-related vulnerabilities.
-The latter section covers attacks like open_basedir circumvention, denial-of-service via magic floats, and hash table collision attacks.
-Participants will learn key techniques and functions to mitigate these risks.
+21 HoursThis course equips PHP developers with the critical skills needed to build applications that can withstand modern internet-based threats.
+We explore web vulnerabilities through practical PHP examples, extending beyond the standard OWASP Top Ten list.
+Topics include various injection attacks, script injections, session handling weaknesses, insecure direct object references, file upload risks, and more.
+PHP-specific vulnerabilities are categorized into standard types such as missing or improper input validation, incorrect error and exception handling, misuse of security features, and time- or state-related issues.
+The latter section covers attacks like open_basedir circumvention, denial-of-service via magic floats, and hash table collision exploits.
+In every scenario, participants will learn the essential techniques and functions required to mitigate these risks.

-Special attention is also paid to client-side security, addressing issues within JavaScript, Ajax, and HTML5.
-The curriculum introduces vital PHP extensions for cryptography (such as hash, mcrypt, and OpenSSL) and input validation (including Ctype, ext/filter, and HTML Purifier).
-Best practices for hardening PHP configurations (php.ini), Apache, and server settings are provided.
-Additionally, the course offers an overview of security testing tools and methods available to developers and testers, including security scanners, penetration testing frameworks, exploit kits, sniffers, proxy servers, fuzzing tools, and static source code analyzers.
+A significant emphasis is placed on client-side security, addressing vulnerabilities in JavaScript, Ajax, and HTML5.
+The course introduces key PHP security extensions, including hash, mcrypt, and OpenSSL for cryptography, as well as Ctype, ext/filter, and HTML Purifier for input validation.
+We also cover best practices for hardening the environment, including PHP configuration (php.ini), Apache settings, and general server security.
+Finally, an overview of security testing tools and techniques is provided, such as security scanners, penetration testing kits, exploit packs, sniffers, proxy servers, fuzzing tools, and static source code analyzers.

-Both the explanation of vulnerabilities and configuration guidelines are reinforced with hands-on exercises.
-These labs demonstrate the impact of successful attacks, illustrate how to apply mitigation strategies, and guide participants in using various extensions and tools effectively.
+Both the theoretical introduction to vulnerabilities and practical configuration guidelines are reinforced with hands-on exercises.
+These exercises demonstrate the impact of successful attacks, show how to implement mitigation strategies, and guide participants in using various extensions and tools effectively.

-- Understand client-side vulnerabilities and secure coding standards
+- Understand client-side vulnerabilities and adopt secure coding practices

 - Acquire hands-on experience with security testing tools